R0bL/Project_Initiation_DS5500/README.md

 Concerns revolve around ongoing challenges regarding the lack of standardization in disclosure standards, the metrics used to measure progress, and the units of measure for specific ESG issues.

+## Project Objective

+Form 8-K is known as a “current report” and it is the report that companies must file with the SEC to announce major events that shareholders should know about

+The objective of this project is to evaluate setiment around ESG topics using company 8-K SEC disclosures (2013-2023).

 ## Examples of Brown Frims:

 Duke Energy, Southwest Airlines, Tyson Foods, DuPont, FedEx